 I find that with the help of Weiman Glass Cook Top Heavy Duty Cleaner and Polish, my GE induction cooktop cleans up easy and still looks brand new.

 Purchasing the GE induction cooktop through Amazon was very easy, too.
 It came with an installation guide that gave specs that our countertop installation guys and electrician needed.

-UPDATE March 2020 : The GE induction cooktop that I originally purchased is no longer being made.
+UPDATE March 2020 : The GE cooktop that I originally purchased is no longer being made.

-Instead, you may want to look at the following induction cooktop stoves:
+Instead, you may want to look at this high-end induction cooktop:

-Sadly, we moved out of our home with the cooktop stove in Georgia.
-The induction cooktop was a hit with many of our potential buyers, who loved the look and size of the stove.
+Sadly, we moved out of our home with the cooktop stove.
+It was a hit with many of our potential buyers, who loved the look and size of the stove.

-I’m now in a vintage 1928 Tudor home in Indiana with a small gallery style kitchen that’s a quarter the size of my old kitchen.
+I’m now in a vintage 1928 Tudor home with a small gallery style kitchen that’s a quarter the size of my old kitchen.

 It’s got more features and buttons than the Starship Enterprise (much more than I take advantage of) and was the perfect fit for my tiny kitchen.

 I found a GE Over the Range Microwave to match, which saved on counterspace.